rhollida/skills-review-pull-requests/README.md

   Encourage users to open new tabs for steps!
 -->

-## Step 1: Open a pull request
+## Step 1: Create a pull request

-_Welcome to "Review pull requests"! :wave:_
+_Welcome to "Review pull requests"! 😸:_

 Let's get started by opening a pull request.